 In accordance with international law, only the applicant can decide whether or not to use the certificate in order to support their asylum application.
 For asylum seekers, who represent the majority of certified persons, the certificate is legal evidence for their asylum cases.

 Another particularly important action of the programme, for which there is a great need, is the training of employees of involved services, so that the most evident cases of torture are recognized immediately, and only the most difficult cases are referred to METAdrasi for investigation.

 The programme’s third pillar contains activities of information and advocacy, with the goal to highlight and raise awareness about this particularly vulnerable group, both in those directly involved, and in the general public, as well as to exercise pressure for the creation of a suitable framework.

-The programme “VicTorious: Identification and Certification of Victims of Torture” is implemented in the framework of the programme “Active Citizens Fund”, by METAdrasi – Action for Migration and Development.
+The programme “Hope and Memory: Identification and Certification of Victims of Torture” is implemented in the framework of the programme “Active Citizens Fund”, by METAdrasi – Action for Migration and Development.